-PROJECT CHANGES: You must apply and submit your 2018 project on-line.
-Applicants must follow all instructions.
+HOW TO APPLY: You must apply and submit your 2021 project on-line.
 Each section is limited by a set number of characters.
-We have edited these instructions to reflect current JAG Board priorities and required information.
+We have edited the instructions to reflect current JAG Board priorities and required information.
 We highly recommend applicants read all the Application Instructions.
-Letters of priority are now required, see Multiple Projects below.
+Letters of priority are required, see Multiple Projects below.

 PROJECT MATERIALS: Grant announcement, project applications and instructions can be obtained through the on-line application system, ZOOMGRANTS at https://zoomgrants.com/gprop.asp?donorid=2225&limited=1258.
-For questions regarding ZOOMGRANTS, contact Lyndsay Clelland at lyndsay.clelland@state.co.us.
+For questions regarding ZOOMGRANTS, contact Laurie Munro at cdps_dcjgms@state.co.us.
 For questions other than technical ZOOMGRANTS issues, contact Kristy Wilson at Kristy.wilson@state.co.us or 303-239-4567.

-CONTROLLED EXPENDITURES: Certain items (see page 9) are considered "Controlled Expenditures" and are only allowable under JAG with prior approval from the federal Bureau of Justice Assistance.
+CONTROLLED EXPENDITURES: Certain items (see page 7) are considered "Controlled Expenditures" and are only allowable under JAG with prior approval from the federal Bureau of Justice Assistance.
 This is a combination of items controlled under Executive Order 13688 on Federal Support for Local Law Enforcement Equipment Acquisition and/or statutorily by the JAG Program.